|

 a case may be heard by three or more judges in the court of appeals,

-the judges completely agree on the result, one judge will write
+all the judges completely agree on the result, one judge will

-the opinion for all.
-If all the judges do not agree, the formal
+write the opinion for all.
+If all the judges do not agree, the

-decision will be based upon the view of the majority, and one member
+formal decision will be based upon the view of the majority,

 A dissenting opinion disagrees with the majority opinion because